Disappearance of Allison and Marie-José Benitez

-Marie-José Benitez and her adult daughter Allison Benitez are two women who disappeared on 14 July 2013 from Perpignan, in south-western France, under mysterious circumstances.
+Marie-José Benitez and her 19 year old daughter Allison Benitez are two women who disappeared on 14 July 2013 from Perpignan, in south-western France, under mysterious circumstances.

 Disappearance

 The last time Allison Benitez was seen was when she met her father, Francisco "Paco" Benitez (born in Algeciras on 13 December 1963 and raised in Ceuta), a chief warrant officer in the French Foreign Legion, on 14 July 2013.

 Francisco Benitez told the family's friends that his wife and daughter had gone on a trip to Toulouse and that their mobile phones were switched off.
 He did not, however, inform his wife's family.
 After several days with no contact, Allison's friends reported her and her mother missing to the police.
 Francisco Benitez reported them missing on 22 July.

 Investigation

 The police were unable to find any evidence that Allison and Marie-José Benitez had travelled to Toulouse.
 Neither had a driving licence, and CCTV at Perpignan railway station yielded no trace of them.
 Investigators questioned Francisco Benitez, who explained that they had left due to marital difficulties between him and his wife.
 Forensic results showed that no calls had been made to either woman's mobile phones since their alleged departure on their trip, nor had there been any movements on either of their bank accounts.
 On 2 August, a preliminary inquiry was launched to "establish the causes of a worrying disappearance".
 All searches for the pair were fruitless.

 The media attention on the case alerted the family of Simone Oliveira Alves, a Brazilian woman living in Nîmes who disappeared mysteriously in 2004, aged 28.
 She had been Francisco Benitez's girlfriend without realising that he was married.
 Francisco Benitez's double life was revealed and police were intrigued by the similarities in the disappearances.
 The case into Alves' disappearance was reopened.